Updated July 2021

 We are also planning ahead to look at issues like the availability of alternative parking for residents and we are also planning a meeting for residents and one for the town council to explain the scheme design in more detail.

 In the meantime, we are continuing our regular monitoring visits to the site each week and to ensure the site is kept safe and secure.
 In that respect, we would ask that residents do not go through the staggered barriers and park along Belgrave Road.
 The access is staggered like this, purely to allow access for emergency services.
 No other vehicles should be using this road at this time for safety reasons.

-We would like to thank residents for their ongoing co-operation and understanding and we will ensure both they and the wider local community are kept up to date with the latest developments.
+We would like to thank residents and businesses again for their continued patience during this complex engineering project and will continue to ensure both they and the wider local community are kept up to date with the latest developments.